Sne225/DonkeySystem/README.md

 Here is some slight [demo](https://drive.google.com/file/d/1mKLXIWEO4p__IxQoIXe04NQdCwkMTyEt/view?usp=drivesdk) of the app.

 # Award - Top 3 Final Year Project
-We as the team, have been fortunate enough to be on the top 3 School of IT Showcase in the Information Systems department, and we have been placed on 3rd place for our Systems Development Project.
+We as the team, have been fortunate enough to be on the `Top 3 School of IT Showcase in the Information Systems` department, and we have been placed on `3rd place` for our Systems Development Project.
 This is a huge milestone and a very great appreciation.
-The team was comrpised of me (Software Developer), Thamsanqa Gaika (Soft Skills), Sinqobile Mngoma (Project Manager) and Sinenkosi Khumalo (Business Analyst).
+The team was comrpised of me (`Software Developer`), Thamsanqa Gaika `(Soft Skills`), Sinqobile Mngoma (`Project Manager`) and Sinenkosi Khumalo (`Business Analyst`).
 It was a great yet fruitful experience!

 ![Award](https://github.com/Sne225/DonkeySystem/assets/64343614/1366f6de-40f9-4f06-8bbb-bc9baed07ede)